Rightpoint/RZUtils/README.md

 Is it a Collection View or a Table View?
 The world may never know... (**Spoiler**: It's a Collection View)

-`RZCollectionTableView` is a collection view layout and accomanying collection view and collection view cell subclasses that mimic the class/delegate interface, look, and feel of `UITableView`, with a few added enhancements such as customizable section insets, row spacings, and more.
+`RZCollectionTableView` is a collection view layout and accompanying collection view and collection view cell subclasses that mimic the class/delegate interface, look, and feel of `UITableView`, with a few added enhancements such as customizable section insets, row spacings, and more.

 #### RZCollectionViewAnimationAssistant